dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture1101.md

 The concrete component in Figure 11.1 contains a single dependency, so it violates the DIP.
 This is typical.
 DIP violations cannot be entirely removed, but they can be gathered into a small number of concrete components and kept separate from the rest of the system.

-Most systems will contain at least one such concrete component — often called main because it contains the main1 function.
+Most systems will contain at least one such concrete component — often called main because it contains the main [1] function.
 In the case illustrated in Figure 11.1, the main function would instantiate the ServiceFactoryImpl and place that instance in a global variable of type ServiceFactory.
 The Application would then access the factory through that global variable.

+1 In other words, the function that is invoked by the operating system when the application is first started up.

 具体实现组件